Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 - Custom Extraction Model DI 3.1 GA (2023-07-31) to DI 4.0 GA (2024-11-30) (Document Intelligence Studio) --> DI-version = neural
 - Document Field Extraction Model 4.0 Preview (2024-07-31-preview) (AI Foundry / AI Services / Vision + Document / Document Field Extraction) --> DI-version = generative

 To identify the version of your Document Intelligence dataset, consult the sample documents in this folder to match your format.
-You can also verify the version by reviewing your DI project's user experience: for example, Custom Extraction DI 3.1/4.0 GA appears in Document Intelligence Studio (https://documentintelligence.ai.azure.com/studio), whereas Document Field Extraction DI 4.0 Preview is available only on Azure AI Foundry preview service (https://ai.azure.com/explore/aiservices/vision/document/extraction).
+You can also verify the version by reviewing your DI project's user experience.
+For instance, Custom Extraction DI 3.1/4.0 GA appears in Document Intelligence Studio (https://documentintelligence.ai.azure.com/studio), whereas Document Field Extraction DI 4.0 Preview is only available on Azure AI Foundry's preview service (https://ai.azure.com/explore/aiservices/vision/document/extraction).

 For migrating from these DI versions to Content Understanding Preview.2, this tool first converts the DI dataset into a CU-compatible format.
-After conversion, you can create a Content Understanding Analyzer trained on the converted CU dataset and test it to validate its quality.
+After conversion, you can create a Content Understanding Analyzer that is trained on your converted CU dataset.
+Additionally, you have the option to test its quality against any sample documents.

 ## Details About the Tools